 A dinner sponsored by the Newton Township Cemetery Association will be held April 5th from 4-7 p.m. at the First Christian Church; 17 N. Canal St., Newton Falls.
 The menu will be creamed chicken on biscuit, mashed potatoes, green beans, salad, dessert, and beverages.
 Prices for the dinner are: Ages 12- Adults $9.00, Ages 3-11 $6.00 Ages 2 & under free.
 Proceeds from the dinner will be used for a cemetery improvement project.
 Tickets are available from any association member or call Louanne at 330.872.1353.

 Join us April 6th at the Faith Evangelical Free Church in Garrettsville, as we hear The Lordsmen in concert.
 The service will begin at 11 am.
 The Lordsmen is a male quartet from Elkview, WV, and have traveled since 1966 spreading God’s Word through Southern gospel music.
 For more information, contact the church at 330-527-4068 or visit www.lordsmen.org.

 Prom Dress Sale

 On April 6th from 1-5 in the High School band room, the James A. Garfield softball team will be sponsoring a prom dress sale featuring new and pre-owned prom dresses.
-All dresses will be under $50.
+All dresses will be priced from $5 up, nothing over $50.
 If you would like to help by donating a dress, please contact Sherry at 330-715-0837 or Tammy at 330-571-1534.
 All dresses purchased or donated will be given a tax deductible receipt.

 April 8 & 9